Skip to content

 image.png

-Step 3: Connect to the server via terminal login
+Step 3: Connect to the Server via Terminal

-If you already know how to connect to the terminal, or have other SSH terminals such as Xshell, you can skip this step and go directly to the next section.
+If you already know how to connect to the terminal, or have Xshell or other SSH terminal, you can skip this step and go directly to the next section.

 On the product information page, find Xterm.js Console and click it.
-Then follow the steps shown in the figure below:
+Then follow the steps shown below:

 image.png